Kawasaki Travel Tips

 Getting around

-Kawasaki is well-connected by several train lines, including the JR Tokaido, Keihin-Tohoku, Keikyu, Odakyu, and Tokyu Toyoko lines, with key attractions such as the Kawasaki Daishi Temple, Nihon Minkaen, and the Fujiko F. Fujio Museum spread throughout the city.
+Kawasaki is connected by several train lines, including JR Tokaido, Keihin-Tohoku, Keikyu, Odakyu, and Tokyu Toyoko, with key attractions like Kawasaki Daishi Temple, Nihon Minkaen, and the Fujiko F. Fujio Museum spread across the city.
 Suica, Pasmo, and other IC cards can be used on most trains and buses.